dataninja-python/play-jeopardy/README.md

 9. if the user answers correctly, give the money; else subtract the money
 10. display an updated score after each question and at end

-**THE PLAN IN ACTION**
+**DEV PLAN**
 [x] due to api issues, MVP was simplifid to allow the user to get 1 random question at a time 20 times and tabulate the score [x] limit user to answer only 20 questions total
-[] allow fuzzy answer matching
+[x] allow fuzzy answer matching
-[] enable scoring
+[x] enable scoring
 [x] display the question
-[] display "right" or "wrong"
+[x] display "right" or "wrong"
-[] display answer
+[x] display answer
 [] display score
 [] display rules in modal || have a sticky nav bar

-**HOW TO PLAY**

 **REQUIRED FEATURES**
-* Use HTML, CSS, JavaScript and JQuery
+[x] Use HTML, CSS, JavaScript and JQuery
-* Host on github pages
+[] Host on github pages
-* Commit every day
+[x] Commit every day
-* Write a README.md file with explanation of tech, approach, link, installation instructions, unsolved problems, etc
-* Use AJAX to make a request to an external API and insert some of of the data retried into the DOM
-* Implement responsive design
+[x] Write a README.md file with explanation of tech, approach, link, installation instructions, unsolved problems, etc [x] Use AJAX to make a request to an external API and insert some of of the data retrived into the DOM [] Implement responsive design
-* Have one or more complex user interface modules such as a carousel, a modal, a stick nav, tootips, etc
+[] Have one or more complex user interface modules such as a carousel, a modal, a stick nav, tootips, etc

-**POTENTIAL FEATURES**
+**POTENTIAL FUTURE FEATURES**
-* add categories
+[] learn to use adobe XD, figma or similar tool to improve UX/UI [] add question categories
-* set up to play more like jeopardy with clicking of multiple squares
-* allow to play a full jeopardy game by rounds
+[] set up to play more like jeopardy with clicking of multiple squares [] allow to play a full jeopardy game
-* enable the daily double where you can place a wager of up to all your current money
+[] enable the daily double where you can place a wager of up to all your current money [] make answers have to be in the form of a question [] organize questions in increasing difficulty
+[] ensure all sources in code are listed here as well

 **ISSUES**
 _Time Management_
 Estimating how long things would take was far more challenging than I anticipated.
 Then, again I have little experience estimating the difficulty of projects like this.
 Data related issues have taken up 80% of time to date.

 _Undefined Data_
 After losing a day to api related data issues, I was forced to remove the need for repeated calls to the api by saving the needed data.